MGTheTrain/web3-poc/README.md

 ## Summary

-Proof of Concept (PoC) demonstrating the integration of Web3 technologies into a decentralized application (dApp)
+Proof of Concept (PoC) in regards to Web3 with smart contracts and a decentralized application (dApp)

 ## References